 I recommend letting the energy bites set in the refrigerator for a few hours or overnight.
 This gives the bites more time to firm up and all the flavors to blend.

 Each bite has 103 calories, 5 grams fat, 2 grams fiber, 3 grams protein, and 9 grams sugar.
 This week I enjoyed 2 for a mid-morning snack and felt full and satisfied.
-But…there’s always a but…you need to be careful with these energy bites because they are good and do taste very dessert-like.
+But…there’s always a but…you need to be careful with these Chocolate Peanut Butter Energy Balls because they are good and do taste very dessert-like.
 It’s very easy to keep picking at them so like I said if this is a problem I recommend portioning out into snack bags and freezing.

-I hope you make this peanut butter and chocolate energy bite recipe.
+I hope you make these Chocolate Peanut Butter Energy Balls.
 It’s a healthy way to curb your chocolate cravings without added sugar and processed ingredients.

 - 1 - cup (about 14) Medjool Dates